learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

 Doctor#patients should return an array of all the Patients for that doctor Doctor#discharge_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor Doctor#transfer_patient should change a patient’s doctor to another doctor.
 This should only work if the patient belongs to the current doctor.

+## General Feedback
+- Much better handling of instance vs class variables and methods than last round!
+- Once we get pry set up, spend a lot of time focusing on setting up the associations.
+I made lots of notes in your files about how the belongs_to should hold the reference to the class that it belongs to (in this case Patient is the belongs_to and it holds the reference to a Doctor instance)